geology

-Home » Water » Is Water a Mineral?
+Home » Minerals » Is Water a Mineral?

 Is Water a Mineral? -- Is Ice a Mineral?

-The best way to determine if a substance is a "mineral" is to compare its properties to the definition of the word "mineral".
+The best way to find out is to compare their properties to the definition of the word "mineral."

 What is a Mineral?